cslarsen/csl.name/source/_posts/2017-11-16-python-compiler.md

     mov rax, rbx
     mov rax, rsp

-I assembled it with `nasm -felf64 sandbox.asm -osandbox.o` (`-fmacho64` for
+I assembled it with

+    $ nasm -felf64 sandbox.asm -osandbox.o

-macOS) and dumped the machine code with
+(`-fmacho64` for macOS) and dumped the machine code with

     $ objdump -d sandbox.o